solodev/aws/pages/solodev-cms-enterprise-kubernetes.md

 <a href="#"><img src="https://raw.githubusercontent.com/solodev/aws/master/pages/images/Solodev_Lite_Header.jpg"/></a>

-# Solodev DCX Enterprise Edition for Kubernetes
+# Solodev CMS Enterprise Edition for Kubernetes
-Designed for enterprise-level demands, Solodev DCX Enterprise Edition for Kubernetes gives you best-of-breed features and advanced capabilities on a secure archtiecture managed by Amazon EKS.
-Launch Solodev DCX in a new EKS cluster or even deploy to an existing cluster.
+Designed for enterprise-level demands, Solodev CMS Enterprise Edition for Kubernetes gives you best-of-breed features and advanced capabilities on a secure archtiecture managed by Amazon EKS.
+Launch Solodev CMS in a new EKS cluster or even deploy to an existing cluster.

 ## Overview
-Solodev DCX Enterprise Edition for Kubernetes on AWS empowers you to run and scale at will - so you can focus on building, deploying, and managing your applications and not the underlying infrastructure.
+Solodev CMS Enterprise Edition for Kubernetes on AWS empowers you to run and scale at will - so you can focus on building, deploying, and managing your applications and not the underlying infrastructure.

 ![AWS Diagram](https://raw.githubusercontent.com/solodev/aws/master/pages/images/Solodev_EKS_Architecture.jpg)